 Form is filled out by on paper by the RA during the session.
 Wake/Sleep times will be recorded in military time.

-RA enters the data into the Qualtrics form, “Sleep-Wake Times Battery – RISK.”
+At the end of the intake visit, the RA enters the data into the Qualtrics form, “Sleep-Wake Times Battery – RISK.”
 The wake/sleep times will be recorded in military time within the “Sleep-Wake Times Battery – RISK.”

 When a new participant’s record is entered, the aggregate battery results should be exported: